Can You Be a Network Administrator Without a Bachelor's Degree?

 Educational Requirements for Network Administrators

-Network administrators are not required to hold a degree in a computer-related field, although two popular majors are computer and information science or management information systems.
-General postsecondary education, paired with on-the-job computer training, is all one needs to land a job.
-According to the U.S. Bureau of Labor Statistics (BLS), many employers prefer or require network administrators to have a bachelor's degree, but many individuals find jobs with only an associate's degree or certification, especially when paired with related work experience.
+According to the U.S. Bureau of Labor Statistics (BLS), many employers prefer or require network administrators to have a bachelor's degree, but some individuals may find jobs with only an associate's degree or certificate, especially when paired with related work experience.